 To welcome its new batch of MBBS students at Orenburg State Medical University, Rus Education held its annual Sobraniye on the 7th at 12 pm.

-Chief guest Admiral Robin K Dhown, PVSM, AVSM, YSM (RETD) and Former Chief of the Naval Staff of Indian Navy, began the get together by welcoming students on their journey of medical dreams.
+Chief guest Admiral Robin K Dhown, PVSM, AVSM, YSM (RETD), and Former Chief of the Naval Staff of Indian Navy, began the get-together by welcoming students on their journey of medical dreams.
 He brought the difficult journey of becoming a doctor to light and insisted that students brace themselves for the roller coaster ride.
-He lauded the cordial relationship between Russia and India since the time of the Soviet Union, which hasn’t been tainted to date and spoke highly of the strategic partnership between the counties, their diplomatic relations in times of crises, and how the amiable bond gives us all of us excellent opportunity to embrace wonderful educational avenues in Russia.
+He lauded the cordial relationship between Russia and India since the time of the Soviet Union, which hasn’t been tainted to date, and spoke highly of the strategic partnership between the counties, their diplomatic relations in times of crisis, and how the amiable bond gives us all of us excellent opportunity to embrace wonderful educational avenues in Russia.

 Dr. Mironchev Anton, Dean of Foreign Students of Orenburg State Medical University was next to speak.
 He emphasized the novelty of the situation which has forced us to get together in a video conference, as against what is usually an emotionally charged get-together of students and parents bidding goodbye to their children for Russia.
 He extended his heartfelt gratitude to the Rus Education for being the intermediary to education in Russia.
 He further assured that Orenburg University would do everything in its power to help students sail through these tumultuous times and keep working towards being the future doctors of the world!